SIP Vs VoIP: Functionalities, Similarities and Differences

 - Business needs of an organization

-Hosted VoIP services give businesses very little control over features, customization, and security.
+When we compare SIP to VoIP or SIP versus VoIP in terms of business growth then we can say that the hosted VoIP services give businesses very little control over features, customization, and security.
 The opposite happens with SIP – you’re in charge of everything.
 There are scores of VoIP services available for businesses to opt for these days.
 So finding a service provider who can meet their business needs is easy.
 But if a hosted VoIP does not offer the end-to-end communication needs of an organization, then SIP trunking is the obvious choice.

-SIP trunking needs a heavy upfront investment – as it requires an IP PBX and other hardware components to be purchased – although it does prove cost-effective in the long run.
+SIP vs VOIP comparison in terms of budget shows that SIP trunking needs a heavy upfront investment – as it requires an IP PBX and other hardware components to be purchased – although it does prove cost-effective in the long run.
 Therefore, small and medium businesses may do a double-take about the large spend.
 Hosted VoIP services, on the other hand, are easy on the pocket and fit well with any budget.

 - Availability of in-house expertise